Steve Mandanda: International career

 Mandanda won a number of caps for the France national under-21 team and was named in the French squad for the 2006 UEFA European Under-21 Championship.

 For the first time, in 2007, he took part in the French A-squad pre-selection.

 He played in a friendly match with France B against Congo DR on 5 February 2008, in which he was substituted at half time, and his younger brother Parfait came on for Congo.
 He made his full international debut on 27 May 2008 in a 2–0 victory against Ecuador in a Euro 2008 warm-up friendly, coming on as a half-time substitute for Sébastien Frey, and was subsequently nominated as the third-choice goalkeeper in the French squad for the tournament in Austria and Switzerland.

 He started the 2010 FIFA World Cup qualifying campaign as France's first-choice goalkeeper, making his competitive international debut on 6 September 2008 in their opening qualifier against Austria.
 However, he was replaced in the summer of 2009, as Raymond Domenech chose Olympique Lyonnais goalkeeper Hugo Lloris over him for the international starting eleven.
 Mandanda was a member of France's World Cup team, but did not appear in any of its three matches in the competition.

 On 6 June 2011, Mandanda captained the French in a 4–1 friendly win away to Ukraine at the Donbas Arena.
 He was called up for UEFA Euro 2012 in Poland and Ukraine.
 Mandanda was originally named in the squad also for the 2014 FIFA World Cup, but sustained an injury before the tournament and was replaced by Stéphane Ruffier of AS Saint-Étienne.
 He was part of the squad that came runners-up at UEFA Euro 2016 on home soil.
 Mandanda was part of the 23-man France squad that won the 2018 FIFA World Cup in Russia.
-He played their goalless group game against Denmark, his debut tournament appearance, at the age of 33.
+He played in their goalless final group game against Denmark, his debut tournament appearance, at the age of 33.
 In November 2022, he was named in the French squad for the 2022 FIFA World Cup in Qatar, where he started against Tunisia in the final group stage match.
 On 14 January 2023, Mandanda announced his retirement from international football.